WilliamDann/clipboard-chess/README.md

 # Public Page

-There is a public page up at https://pure-woodland-88435.herokuapp.com/ !
-Try the app!
+Since heroku has removed their free tier, there is no longer a page active for this site.

 # Setup
 The project requires nodejs to run.
 After you have node installed, you can install all the other dependencies with the command: